 Dr. Ellis has been an executive throughout her career, first in government, then in a large pharmaceutical company, and later as a president and CEO of a marketing firm and a bi-state non-profit child advocacy agency.
 In addition to those positions, she has been writing columns for more than four decades on race, politics, education, and other social issues for newspapers, radio, and online.
 Her commentary can be found at JaniceSEllis.com.

 Janice Ellis — Award-Winning Author and Speaker

-Janice Ellis’ new book, From Liberty to Magnolia: In Search of the American Dream received the Gold Medal Award for Nonfiction Books from the Non Fiction Authors Association (NFAA), the highest award bestowed for nonfiction authors.
+Janice Ellis’ new book, From Liberty to Magnolia: In Search of the American Dream received the Grand Prize Journey Award for Narrative Nonfiction from Chanticleer International Book Reviews.
+From Liberty to Magnolia also received the Gold Medal Award for Nonfiction Books from the Non Fiction Authors Association (NFAA), the highest award bestowed for nonfiction authors.
 From Liberty to Magnolia also received a notable review and honor from Kirkus Reviews, one of the oldest and most credible reviewers of books for libraries, schools, bookstores, publishers, agents and other industry professionals.
 The book is also receiving great customer reviews on Amazon.

 Janice S. Ellis has been an author for over 30 years and has written a column for newspapers and radio throughout her career about education, politics, race and socioeconomics.